xransum/blog/_posts/2023-03-10-ctf-writeup-lame.md

 ---
-title: "CTF Writeup: HTB - Lame"
+title: "CTF: Lame"
 categories:
-  - CTF
+  - HTB
-  - Writeup
+  - Writeups
 ---

 In this write-up, we will explore how to tackle the Lame machine from HackTheBox.
 Lame is an easy-level machine that was released on 14th March 2017 and runs on Linux.
 Our objective is to exploit a vulnerability in the smb port to achieve direct root access.
 Follow along as we break down the process step-by-step.